awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-resource-policies-examples.md

 # API Gateway resource policy examples<a name="apigateway-resource-policies-examples"></a>

 This page presents a few examples of typical use cases for API Gateway resource policies\.

-The policies use *account\-id* and *api\-id* strings in the resource value\.
-To test these policies, you need to replace these strings with your own account ID and API ID\.
+The following example policies use a simplified syntax to specify the API resource\.
+This simplified syntax is an abbreviated way that you can refer to an API resource, instead of specifying the full Amazon Resource Name \(ARN\)\.
+API Gateway converts the abbreviated syntax to the full ARN when you save the policy\.
+For example, you can specify the resource `execute-api:/stage-name/GET/pets` in a resource policy\.
+API Gateway converts the resource to `arn:aws:execute-api:us-east-2:123456789012:aabbccddee/stage-name/GET/pets` when you save the resource policy\.
+API Gateway builds the full ARN by using the current Region, your AWS account ID, and the ID of the REST API that the resource policy is associated with\.
+You can use `execute-api:/*` to represent all stages, methods, and paths in the current API\.
 For information about access policy language, see [Access policy language overview for Amazon API Gateway](apigateway-control-access-policy-language-overview.md)\.

 **Topics**
 + [Example: Allow users in another AWS account to use an API](#apigateway-resource-policies-cross-account-example)